gvwilson/thirdbit/_posts/2020/2020-11-02-lesson-team-process.md

 4. Authors should also describe the lessons' [formative assessments](http://teachtogether.tech/en/index.html#s:models) at this point.
-    I *don't* recommend completing them---writing auto-grading code is a lot of work that might need to be redone several times as material moves around---but a sentence or three outlining a multiple-choice question, fill-in-the-blanks coding exercise,
+    I *don't* recommend completing them—writing auto-grading code is a lot of work that might need to be redone several times as material moves around—but a sentence or three outlining a multiple-choice question, fill-in-the-blanks coding exercise,
     or [Parsons Problem](http://teachtogether.tech/en/index.html#s:architecture-load)